Pair production of heavy charged gauge bosons in $pp$ collisions at LHC: Simulation and Results

-\begin{multicols}{2} The number of expected Events are calculated using above formula for production cross section for the standard model scenario and branching ratios of the signal of our interest (W'$\rightarrow$ $\tau$ ?) using luminosity of the above table taken from experimental paper and the channel efficiencies calculated in Table 5.6 using our simulation codes.
-The Table has given below summaries calculations.
+The number of expected events are calculated using above formula for production cross section for the standard model scenario and branching ratios of the signal of our interest ($W' \rightarrow \tau \nu$) using luminosity of the above table taken from experimental paper and the channel efficiencies listed in table \ref{tab6} are calculated using our simulation codes.